dedis/student_24_dawn_ethereum/README.md

 and note that the `from` value is the zero address.
 The cause of this is currently unknown.

+Context binding is not implemented in the TIBE case.
+The simplest solution would be to add the transaction label to a HKDF step.

+The Geth miner will normally prepare an empty block before starting block building.
+We disabled this due to the shadow blocks rule.

+It may happen that Clique decrees a block is *lost* if decryption causes too much delay.

 More of a quirk: the SMC uses Schnorr over BN254 as a way to authenticate nodes.
 It is a bit odd, it would make more sense to do Ed25519.